Cheap (Or Free) Mulch Options For The Garden

 Wood mulch is a natural material that will degrade over time and be mixed back into the garden soil in subsequent years.

 The paper should allow slow percolation of rainwater.
-It also will slowly degrade over time and be mixed back into the garden soil.
+It also will slowly degrade over time and be mixed back into the garden soil as well.
+In the meantime, the earthworms will love it, which also will improve my garden soil.
+SCORE!

 You can often get FREE wood mulch from your county or tree trimming companies. #TexasHomesteader

-Purchased Bark Mulch Is Expensive, And WASTEFUL!
+Purchased Bark Mulch Is Expensive And WASTEFUL!

 While at a local big-box home improvement store shortly afterward I saw bags of wood mulch being sold for $3.30 per 2-cubic foot bag.
 It’s convenient, but I figured I’d do the math…